mapninja/Earthsys144/Intro_RS_GEE.md

 4. **Answer the following in a TXT document**:
    1. What is the Earth Engine Name of the dataset?
 (HINT: Earth Engine Snippet)
    2. What is the Pixel Resolution of the dataset?
    3. What date range is the data available for?
+(HINT: this is listed near the thumbnail and  "Earth Engine Snippet")
 5. **Scroll to the bottom of the page** for your dataset and click on the **Open in Code Editor button** to open the sample  script  for this dataset, in your Code Editor window.
 6. **Run the Script**
 7. **[Optional]** If you so desire, make some changes to the code to alter the setCenter() function, date filters, vis params, etc..., and create comments to highlight what changes you have made.